Jochyoua/SafeChatX/README.md

 This is a long value and indicates how many times does the player needs to fail this specific check in order to trigger a punishment.
 If you do not want your check to cause a punishment you should simply return **-1**.
 An example of this would be the
-following:
-suppose you create a check and its punishment required value is 5, then the player will require to fail this check 5 times in order for it to trigger a punishment.
+following: <br>suppose you create a check and its punishment required value is 5, then the player will require to fail this check 5 times in order for it to trigger a punishment.
 After the punishment has been executed, the counter will restart from the beginning.
 #### (String) Check#getPunishmentCommand()